QuentinRa/blog.quentinra.dev/ensiie/igl/td8/setup.md

   * [Model_Transformation_Tutorial_Student.zip](https://github.com/memorize-code/memorize-references/tree/main/igl/Model_Transformation_Tutorial_Student.zip)
 * **WE WON'T USE THIS PAPYRUS** ❗

 Then, we need to create an editor that will be usable, I mean we need autocompletion and so on.
-You can't close the previous one trough 👎.
+You can't close the previous one through 👎.

 * Run > Run Configurations (or Debug Configurations)
 * Double-click on Eclipse